Carbon Audit

 The Process

-Here are the considerations and steps to take;
+Here are the steps and considerations to take;

 Define Scope Boundaries